Safety in Malaysia:

 ●

-Pickpockets in crowded markets and public transport.
+Pickpockets in crowded markets and on public transport.

 -